bam2008/ai-cloaker/README.md

 ## Tutorial

-1. Create a Google Apps Script in your google drive.
+1. Create a Google Apps Script in your Google Drive.

 2. Copy and paste the following code into your script.